quipucords/quipucords/docs/source/install.rst

     # sudo docker run hello-world

-After you complete the steps to install Docker for Fedora 26 or Fedora 27, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image`_.
+After you complete the steps to install Docker for Fedora 26 or Fedora 27, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image  <install.html#container>`_.

+.. _container:

 Installing the Quipucords Server Container Image
 ------------------------------------------------